 Retirement Board

 City of Madison Heights Police

 and Fire Retirement System

-December 5, 2024
+October 30, 2025

 Page 2

-This report was prepared using assumptions pending adoption by the Board.
+This report was prepared using an updated salary assumption pending adoption by the Board.
 All actuarial assumptions used in this report are reasonable for the purposes of this valuation.
 The combined effect of the assumptions, excluding prescribed assumptions or methods set by law, is expected to have no significant bias (i.e., not significantly optimistic or pessimistic).
 All actuarial assumptions and methods used in the valuation follow the guidance in the applicable Actuarial Standards of Practice.
 Additional information about the actuarial assumptions is included in the section of this report entitled Summary of Actuarial Cost Method and Assumptions.